Building a Multidomestic Strategy with Examples

 Managing brand consistency

-Maintaining a consistent brand identity while adapting to new markets can feel like trying to keep a balloon floating in a gale.
-Staying too far from the essence of your brand might dilute its impact, while being too inflexible can stifle resonance with local audiences.
+Keeping the brand consistent while adapting to new markets can feel like trying to keep a balloon in a storm.
+Being too far from the brand essence will dilute its impact, being too rigid will stifle resonance with local audiences.

 Solution: Develop a collection of key brand principles and consistent aesthetic elements.
 Then, develop adaptive brand rules that allow for interpretation, allowing local teams to infuse cultural relevance while remaining true to the overall brand identity.